 The city has been fiercely contested ever since it was founded by the Greeks.
 El Cid captured Valencia from the Moors in 1094 and won his strangest victory here in 1099: he died in the battle, but his corpse was strapped into his saddle and so frightened the besieging Moors that it caused their complete defeat.
-In 1102 his widow, Jimena, was forced to return the city to Moorish rule; Jaume I finally drove them out in 1238.
-Modern Valencia was best known for its frequent disastrous floods until the River Turia was diverted to the south in the late 1950s.
+In 1102 El Cid's widow, Jimena, was forced to return the city to Moorish rule; Jaume I finally drove them out in 1238.
+Modern Valencia was best known for its frequent disastrous floods until the Turia River was diverted to the south in the late 1950s.
 Since then the city has been on a steady course of urban beautification.
 The lovely bridges that once spanned the Turia look equally graceful spanning a wandering municipal park, and the spectacularly futuristic Ciutat de les Arts i les Ciències (City of Arts and Sciences), most of it designed by Valencia-born architect Santiago Calatrava, has at last created an exciting architectural link between this river town and the Mediterranean.
-If you're in Valencia, an excursion to Albufera Nature Park is a worthwhile day trip.
+If you're in Valencia, an excursion to Albufera Nature Park (which is in the area said to be the birthplace of paella) is a worthwhile day trip.